NeilMacMullen/kusto-loco/README.md

 ## Contributing

+Contributors are always welcome, even if it's 'just' to improve the documentaion !
 If you'd like to help with the project please see the [Contributing](https://github.com/NeilMacMullen/kusto-loco/wiki/Contributing) page.